bryanjclark/SwiftTweaks/README.md

 Let’s break down what happened here:

-- We have four tweaks in `ExampleTweaks`: a tint color, two `CGFloat`s for layout, and a `Bool` that toggles an in-development feature.
+- We have five tweaks in `ExampleTweaks`: a tint color, two `CGFloat`s for layout, a `StringOption` for font choice, and a `Bool` that toggles an in-development feature.
 - The compiler can get confused between `Int`, `CGFloat`, and `Double` - so you might find it necessary to tell the `Tweak<T>` what type its `T` is - as we do here with our margin tweaks.
 - We create a `defaultStore` by creating a `TweakStore`, which needs to know whether tweaks are `enabled`, and a list of all `tweaks`.
 - The `enabled` flag on `TweakStore` exists so that `SwiftTweaks` isn’t accessible by your users in production.
 You can set it however you like; we enjoy using the `DEBUG` flag from our project’s Build Settings.